vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 <a name="static-ip"></a>
 ## Options for Specifying a Static IP Address for the Virtual Container Host Endpoint VM ##

-You can specify a static IP address for the virtual container host endpoint VM on each of the client, external, and management networks.
+You can specify a static IP address for the virtual container host endpoint VM on each of the client, public, and management networks.
 DHCP is used for the endpoint VM for any network on which you do not specify a static IP address.

 If you specify static IP addresses, you can only specify one static IP address on a given port group.
-If more than one of the client, external, or management networks shares a port group, you can only specify an IP address for one of those networks.
+If more than one of the client, public, or management networks shares a port group, you can only specify an IP address for one of those networks.
 The same address is then used for all of the networks that share that port group.

 Assigning the same subnet to multiple port groups can cause routing problems.
 If `vic-machine create` detects that you have assigned the same subnet to multiple port groups, it issues a warning.